Nursing

 Material fees: $5900 approx., Uniform/Equipment: $500 Placement books: $200 approx., Stationary: $50 First Aid Training: $150– $250, Police check from the Australian Federal Police* Working With Vulnerable People Check: $135 approx.

-*Note: A police check with a disclosure may prevent Industry Placement and therefore affect your entry and/or progress in the course.
+*Note: A police check with a disclosure may prevent Professional experience placement and therefore affect your entry and/or progress in the course.

 • *Please note - Course fees are listed in $AUD and are based on a semester rate.
 Total course cost will vary depending on semester start date.
 Small tuition and material fee increases may occur annually in line with CIT's fee pricing review.
 Fees are subject to change.